hartwigmedical/hmftools/virus-interpreter/README.md

 ### Output data

-Virus interpreter produces a tsv file where every line (record) is an entry from the VIRUSBreakend summary file.
+Virus Interpreter produces a tsv file where every line (record) is an entry from the VIRUSBreakend summary file.
 The following fields are stored per viral presence:

 Field | Description
 ---|---
-taxid | The taxid of the virus that is reported from VIRUSBreakend name | The name of the virus, matching with the taxid qcStatus | The QC status as reported by VIRUSBreakend integrations | The number of integrations of this virus into the sample genome as reported by VIRUSBreakend interpretation | The output of the interpretation step of Virus Interpreter percentageCovered | The percentage of the viral reference DNA that has been covered in the tumor sample as reported by VIRUSBreakend coverage | The mean coverage of the virus as reported by VIRUSBreakend expectedMeanCoverage | The expected coverage assuming the virus is integrated once in the tumor DNA. reported | A boolean indicated this viral presence is considered a driver
+taxid | The reference taxid of the virus that is called with VIRUSBreakend name | The name of the virus, matching with the taxid qcStatus | The QC status as reported by VIRUSBreakend integrations | The number of detected integrations of this virus into the sample genome as reported by VIRUSBreakend interpretation | The output of the interpretation step of Virus Interpreter percentageCovered | The percentage of the viral reference sequence that has been covered in the tumor sample as reported by VIRUSBreakend meanCoverage | The mean coverage of the virus as reported by VIRUSBreakend expectedClonalMeanCoverage | The expected coverage assuming the virus is clonally integrated once in the tumor DNA reported | A boolean indicating whether the detected viral presence is considered a driver

  ## Version History and Download Links
  - [1.1] (coming)